-- (a) The Board is authorized to issue a provisional certification letter to any applicant who is authorized to serve as a certified peace officer by any other state or federal jurisdiction, excluding the armed forces, which has established minimum law enforcement training standards that are equivalent to the standards established by Colorado as determined by the P.O.S.T.
-Director.
-The provisional applicant must have been authorized to serve as a certified peace officer within the proceeding three (3) years, and have served in good standing for a period of not less than one (1) year.
-The applicant must additionally meet the following requirements: - (I) Possesses and submits a copy of his/her high school diploma, or high school equivalency certificate; and - (II) Possesses and submits a copy of his/her current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (III) Truthfully completes and submits the P.O.S.T.
-Form 3 Application for Provisional Certification; and - (IV) Successfully completes the fingerprint-based criminal history record check required under Rule 14; and - (V) Passes the certification examination pursuant to Rule 15 or, if leaving active out-of-state (the state in which the individual is certified) or federal peace officer employment, within six (6) months from the date of issuance of the provisional certification. - (b) A provisional certification letter authorizes the holder to serve as a certified Colorado peace officer for not more than six (6) months. - (c) The Board shall issue a basic certificate to the holder of a provisional certification letter if such person satisfies any combination of the following skills proficiency requirements, or, if leaving active out-of-state (the state in which the individual is certified) or recognized federal peace officer employment, within six (6) months from the date of issuance of the provisional certification: - (I) Successfully completes skills training at a P.O.S.T. approved basic peace officer training academy; or - (II) Successfully completes a P.O.S.T. approved refresher academy, including the law enforcement driving and firearms skills training and later submits documentation from the employing agency that the applicant is proficient in the agency's arrest control component; or
+- (a) The Board is authorized to issue a provisional certification letter to any applicant who is authorized to serve as a certified peace officer by any other state or federal jurisdiction, excluding the armed forces, which has established minimum law enforcement training standards that are equivalent to the standards established by Colorado as determined by the POST Director.
+The provisional applicant must be fully certified and have served for a minimum of one year within the last three years.
+The applicant must additionally meet the following requirements: - (I) Possesses and submits a copy of his/her high school diploma, or high school equivalency certificate; and - (II) Possesses and submits a copy of his/her current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (III) Truthfully completes and submits the POST Form 3 Application for Provisional Certification; and - (IV) Successfully completes the fingerprint-based criminal history record check required under Rule 14; and - (V) Passes the certification examination pursuant to Rule 15 or, if leaving active out-of-state (the state in which the individual is certified) or federal peace officer employment, within six (6) months from the date of issuance of the provisional certification. - (b) A provisional certification letter authorizes the holder to serve as a certified Colorado peace officer for not more than six (6) months. - (c) The Board shall issue a basic certificate to the holder of a provisional certification letter if such person satisfies any combination of the following skills proficiency requirements, or, if leaving active out-of-state (the state in which the individual is certified) or recognized federal peace officer employment, within six (6) months from the date of issuance of the provisional certification: - (I) Successfully completes skills training at a POST approved basic peace officer training academy; or - (II) Successfully completes a POST approved refresher academy, including the law enforcement driving and firearms skills training and later submits documentation from the employing agency that the applicant is proficient in the agency's arrest control component; or - (III) Passes a skills examination pursuant to Rule 16 in each of the three (3) skills disciplines at a POST test-out site, or passes all portions of the three (3) skills

-- (III) Passes a skills examination pursuant to Rule 16 in each of the three (3) skills disciplines at a P.O.S.T. test-out site, or passes all portions of the three (3) skills examinations at a regional test-out site, as documented by an approved skills instructor.
-Approved skills instructors include: SME committee members or P.O.S.T. approved designees who are not a member of the applicant's employing agency; or, - (IV) Passes only some portions of the examinations referred to in (III) and the applicant elects to complete prescribed remedial training with respect to those portions not passed and successfully passes the skills test-out examination following the remedial training; or - (V) Passes a P.O.S.T. approved lateral training academy that includes agency-specific academic courses and skills training in arrest control, law enforcement driving and firearms. - (d) The P.O.S.T. approved skills instructor must submit the completed P.O.S.T.
-Skills Testing Grade Sheet to P.O.S.T. - (e) Persons desiring additional time to complete the basic certification requirements beyond the initial six (6) months provided by the provisional certification letter must petition the Director and demonstrate good cause why such additional time should be granted.
+- examinations at a regional test-out site, as documented by an approved skills instructor.
+Approved skills instructors include: SME committee members or POST approved designees who are not a member of the applicant's employing agency; or, - (IV) Passes only some portions of the examinations referred to in (III) and the applicant elects to complete prescribed remedial training with respect to those portions not passed and successfully passes the skills test-out examination following the remedial training; or - (V) Passes a POST approved lateral training academy that includes agency-specific academic courses and skills training in arrest control, law enforcement driving and firearms. - (d) The POST approved skills instructor must submit the completed POST Skills Testing GradeSheet to POST - (e) Persons desiring additional time to complete the basic certification requirements beyond the initial six (6) months provided by the provisional certification letter must petition the Director and demonstrate good cause why such additional time should be granted.